Fusseldieb/ttlock-reverse-engineering/README.md

 Notification handle = 0x000e value: 27 a4 f3 ce 30 cf 09 08 c9 0d 0a
 ```

-Notice how the hex `7f 5a 05 03 02 00 01 00 01 54 00 10` is static between all 3 attempts at unlocking the door.
+Notice how the hex `7f 5a 05 03 02 00 01 00 01 54 00 10` is static between all 3 attempts at unlocking the door (that's the header btw).
 In the second packet, only the final hex `0d 0a` is static.